-A will outlining how an individual intends to distribute his or her assets upon death is a necessity for all couples, regardless of whether they are married or have any children.
-However, a will may become public through the process of probate, which could also tie up assets that a surviving spouse may need to pay immediate living expenses.
+A will outlining how individuals intend to distribute their assets upon death is necessary for all couples, regardless of whether they are married or have children.
+However, a will may become public through probate, which could also tie up assets that a surviving spouse may need to pay immediate living expenses.

-While a will is important, the directives contained in the document may be superseded by the beneficiaries a decedent names on his or her financial accounts, including bank and investment accounts, retirement savings plans and insurance policies.
-By naming a spouse as a beneficiary of these assets, an individual can better ensure that his or her widow will receive them after he or she passes.
-The same holds true for personal property, such as homes, art collections or other highly valued assets, which an individual may want to transfer to a spouse or another family member upon his or her death.
+While wills are essential documents, the directives contained in them may be superseded by the named beneficiaries on decedents’ financial accounts, including bank and investment accounts, retirement savings plans and insurance policies.
+For example, if you want your spouse to receive these assets after your passing, you must designate them as beneficiaries directly on those account documents.
+The same rule applies to personal property, such as homes, art collections or other highly valued assets, that you may want to transfer to a spouse or another family member upon your death.

-In addition, titling assets jointly in the names of both spouses they will, by operation of law, pass outside of probate to the surviving spouse after the death of the first spouse.
-Yet, jointly titled accounts are not free of problems.
-For example, assets may not be protected from creditors or tax liabilities nor may they avoid probate at the death of the second spouse.
-Moreover, should a surviving spouse remarry, remaining marital assets could go to the new spouse and bypass any family members to whom the first spouse intended to bequeath his or her assets.
+By operation of law, titling assets jointly in the names of both spouses will pass outside of probate to the surviving spouse after the first spouse’s death.
+However, jointly titled accounts are not free of problems.
+For example, assets may neither be protected from creditors or tax liabilities nor may they avoid probate at the death of the second spouse.
+Moreover, when a surviving spouse remarries, any remaining marital assets could go to the new spouse and bypass any family members to whom the first spouse intended to bequeath assets.

-To avoid these potential pitfalls, couples may instead consider funding a revocable living trust with marital assets while they are alive and for the benefit of a surviving spouse.
+To avoid these potential pitfalls, couples may instead consider funding a revocable living trust with marital assets for the benefit of a surviving spouse while they are alive.
 Trust assets will pass outside of the costly and time-consuming probate process and remain protected from creditors and any family members, including parents or siblings, who may lay claim to those assets in the future.
 In addition, upon the death of one spouse, the surviving spouse will receive the benefit of a step-up in the cost basis of trust assets, which could potentially minimize or even eliminate exposure to capital gains taxes, should the surviving wife or husband sell the transferred property in the future.
 Furthermore, couples will be afforded the flexibility to use trust assets to fund future medical expenses and provide potential tax savings opportunities during life and at death.

-Who will care for an aging individual should he or she become ill or incapacitated?
-Where would he or she like to live?
-Who will make healthcare decisions on his or her behalf?
-These difficult questions, which apply equally to families with children, require advance planning and decision-making to ensure that an individual has an opportunity to make his or her wishes known and followed.
-A heath care power of attorney allows individuals to name a person or persons to make health care decisions on their behalf, whereas as a living will spells out how and if the individual wishes to receive life-saving medical treatment when they are no longer able to provide informed consent.
-Without these documents, the courts may be forced to name a guardian to make medical and financial decisions for an individual without the benefit of his or her specific needs and desires.
+Who will care for aging individuals should they become ill or incapacitated?
+Where should they live?
+Who will make healthcare decisions on their behalf?
+These difficult questions, which apply equally to families with children, require advanced planning and decision-making to ensure that individuals can make their wishes known and followed.
+A health care power of attorney allows individuals to name a person or persons to make health care decisions on their behalf.
+In contrast, a living will spells out how and individuals wish to receive life-saving medical treatment when they can no longer provide informed consent.
+Without these documents, the courts may be forced to name a guardian to make medical and financial decisions without the benefit of an individual’s specific needs and desires.

-Due to the rapidly increasing cost of healthcare combined with rising life expectancies, individuals face a very real threat of outliving their savings.
-While a long-term care insurance policy may help to pay for future medical expenses, individuals may also consider a range of investment vehicles to help them better plan for and manage those costs in the future.
+Due to rapidly increasing healthcare costs and rising life expectancies, individuals face a severe threat of outliving their savings.
+While a long-term care insurance policy may help pay for future medical expenses, individuals may also consider a broader range of investment vehicles to help them better plan for and manage those costs in the future.

-A life without children can mean substantially more money in a couple’s pockets and a significant estate upon their deaths.
-To ensure that those assets are passed to surviving friends, family members and/or non-profit organizations requires individuals to establish an appropriate estate plan that details their desires.
-For example, couples may decide to create a charitable remainder trust to protect assets during their lives and to pass any remaining assets at death onto their favorite charities, or they may establish foundations in their own names to keep their legacies alive.
+A life without children can mean substantially more money in couples’ pockets and a significant larger estate upon their deaths.
+Ensuring those assets are passed to surviving friends, family members and non-profit organizations requires individuals to establish appropriate estate plans detailing their desires and intentions.
+For example, a couple may create a charitable remainder trust to protect assets during their lives and pass any remaining assets at death to their favorite charities, or they may establish a private foundation in their names to keep their legacies alive.

-About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants and a registered representative with Raymond James Financial Services.
-He can be reached in the firm’s Boca Raton, Fla., office at (561) 361-2001 or via email at firstname.lastname@example.org.
+About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC (PWAS).
+He can be reached in the firm’s West Palm Beach, Fla., office at (561) 361-2001 or firstname.lastname@example.org.

-Brendan T. Hayes is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Brendan T. Hayes is a registered representative of and offers securities through PWA Securities, LLC, Member FINRA/SIPC.